Petrol prices set to soar

 Make sure your tyres aren’t under inflated as this makes it harder for the engine to power the wheels and therefore uses more fuel.

 Stopping and starting uses more fuel than driving at a consistent speed so anything you can do to avoid this is a big help, like not making multiple short trips and instead, combining them into one longer journey.

 Avoid rush hour if possible but if you do get stuck in a traffic jam, wait for the gap between you and the vehicle in front to become big enough that you can catch up in one go, rather than lots of short jolts forwards.

 Try not to accelerate and brake hard as this will drain your tank quickly.
 Instead, if you’re approaching a set of traffic lights that are on red, slow down gradually by taking your foot off the accelerator and dropping gears to help reduce your speed.

 Using the highest gear possible is the most fuel-efficient way to get around but if you need to speed up quickly, drop to a low gear to save pressing down hard on the accelerator and using more petrol.

-As with most things, it always pays to shop around.
+Just like with car insurance, it always pays to shop around for the best petrol prices.
 Monitor the prices at petrol stations, particularly supermarket ones, as they are always battling to deliver the cheapest price.